-This online self-directed learning package is designed for use in conjunction with the CPCRE publication ‘Guidelines for Syringe Driver Management in Palliative Care' and with the SIMS Graseby® MS16A and MS26 syringe drivers.
+This self-directed learning package is for use in conjunction with CPCRE's 'Guidelines for Syringe Driver Management in Palliative Care' and the SIMS Graseby® MS16A and MS26 syringe drivers.

 The learning package consists of the text and activities here on the website.
 It is designed to provide self-directed learning, and completion does not provide formal accreditation in this skill.

-Note: The second edition of the Guidelines was released early December 2010.
+Note: The second edition of the Guidelines was released in December 2010.
 The Guidelines and accompanying subcutaneous infusion device education program are available at www.health.qld.gov.au/cpcre/subcutaneous

-The current learning package will be retained for those services/facilities still using the Graseby.
+The current learning package will be retained for those services/facilities still using the Graseby, which has largely been replaced by other devices.

 The information on this website is presented by the Centre for Palliative Care Research and Education (CPCRE) for the purpose of disseminating health information free of charge for the benefit of healthcare professionals.